-One of the biggest hurdles in successfully applying for U.S. citizenship is proving one's good moral character.
+One of the biggest hurdles in successfully applying for naturalized U.S. citizenship is proving one's good moral character.
 Here are some commonly asked questions about this critical requirement.

-I have a green card, but I lost my job last year and haven't been able to pay my child support since then.
+I have a green card, but I lost my job last year and haven't been able to pay my court-ordered child support since then.
 Sometimes I do odd jobs, and then pay my ex-wife what I can.
 What will happen if I apply for U.S. citizenship?
 I see that Form N-400 asks whether I have failed to support my dependents or pay alimony.

-Showing that you made diligent, sincere efforts to support your children will increase your chances at approval for citizenship.
-For example, perhaps your ex-wife would be willing to sign a statement explaining your good-faith efforts to pay when possible, and detailing other special efforts you made to ensure that your children are well-cared for.
+Showing that you made diligent, sincere efforts to support your children will increase your chances at approval for U.S. citizenship.
+For example, perhaps your ex-wife would be willing to sign a statement explaining your good-faith efforts to pay when possible, and detailing other special efforts you've made to ensure that your children are well-cared for.

 Another possibility (more appropriate if any concern exists that your failure will be found willful) is to show USCIS that the good side of your character outweighs the bad.
 In that case, however, you will have to wait for the same amount of time that you are required to have been a permanent resident before applying for citizenship (five years for most people).
 The clock will not start ticking until the date of your last failure to send a child support check.